MicrosoftDocs/sql-docs/docs/advanced-analytics/install/sql-ml-component-install-without-internet-access.md

 By default, installers connect to Microsoft download sites to get required and updated components for machine learning on SQL Server.
 If firewall constraints prevent the installer from reaching these sites, you can use an internet-connected device to download files, transfer files to an offline server, and then run setup.

 In-database analytics consist of the database engine instance, plus additional components for R and Python integration.
-Language-specific features are added through .cab files.
+Language-specific features are added through CAB files.

 ## SQL Server 2017 offline install

-To install SQL Server 2017 Machine Learning Services (R and Python) on an isolated server, start by downloading the initial release of SQL Server and the corresponding .cab files for R and Python support.
+To install SQL Server 2017 Machine Learning Services (R and Python) on an isolated server, start by downloading the initial release of SQL Server and the corresponding CAB files for R and Python support.
 An initial release is required before you can install any service updates.

 > [!Note]
 > SQL Server 2017 does not have service packs.
 It's the first release of SQL Server to use the initial release as the only base line, with servicing through cumulative updates only.

-### 1 - Download 2017 .cabs
+On a computer having an internet connection, download the CAB files providing R and Python support and the installation media for SQL Server 2017.

-On a computer having an internet connection, download the .cab files providing R and Python support for in-database analytics.
+### 1 - Download 2017 CABs

 Release  |Download link  |
 ---------|---------------|